informatica-unica/ocaml-challenge/3/alf-students/README.md

 }
 ```

-The votes of student attending the ALF course are stored in the following list:
+The votes of students attending the ALF course are stored in the following list:
 ```ocaml
 let alf2023 = [
   { id="60/61/65570"; name="Ambra"; surname="Ambu"; vote=Some 21; laude=false };